What does it mean to be British?

 Artist - Panya Banjoko

 The Life in the UK government test must be taken by anyone applying for British citizenship or settlement in the UK.
-Panya chose a selection of the 24 questions about British traditions and history from the form for everyone to discuss.
-The women created their own individual and more relevant set of questions.
+Panya chose some of the questions about British traditions and history from the form for everyone to discuss and re-write their own questions.

 Concord Youth Centre